McConnell said Trump ‘fed lies’ to mob about Biden election

-WASHINGTON (AP) — Senate Republican leader Mitch McConnell opened the Senate on Tuesday saying the pro-Trump mob that stormed the Capitol was “fed lies” by the president and others in the deadly riot to overturn Democrat Joe Biden election.
+WASHINGTON — Senate Republican leader Mitch McConnell opened the Senate on Tuesday saying the pro-Trump mob that stormed the Capitol was “fed lies” by the president and others in the deadly riot to overturn Democrat Joe Biden’s election.

 McConnell’s remarks are his most severe and public rebuke of outgoing President Donald Trump.
 The Republican leader vowed a “safe and successful” inauguration of Biden on Wednesday at the Capitol, which is under extremely tight security.

 “The mob was fed lies,” McConnell said.
-“They were provoked by the president and other powerful people, and they tried to use fear and violence to stop a specific proceeding of branch of the federal government.”
+“They were provoked by the president and other powerful people, and they tried to use fear and violence to stop a specific proceeding of the first branch of the federal government which they did not like.”

 McConnell said after Biden’s inauguration on the Capitol’s West Front — what he noted former President George H.W.
 Bush has called “democracy’s front porch” — “We’ll move forward.”